-Ensure that all volunteer chaperones are:
+chaperone selection at all volunteer chaperones are:

-- At least 21 years old
+□At least 21 years old

-- Screened using the district Volunteer Protocols
+□So ☐ Screened using the district Volunteer Protocols

-- Physically able to do the job
+□Pl ☐ Physically able to do the job

-- Able to work well with students
+$\Box A$ ole to work well with students

-Chaperone responsibilities and training
+Chaperon e responsibilities and training

-- One of the duties owed to students in school and on field trips is proper supervision.
+□O: ne of the duties owed to students in school and on field trips is proper supervision.
 The main purpose of supervision is to help protect students from injury or diminish the risk of student injury.
 Adults do not automatically have the skills necessary to appropriately supervise students.
 Teach chaperones applicable school district policies and procedures and their duties and responsibilities.
-Proper supervision has these basic components: - Presence and attentiveness - Being with students at all times and keeping students easily in sight.
-(If one of the chaperones cannot see the students, the students are not being properlysupervised.) - Not becoming distracted from duties - Being physically able to participate in the activity as needed - Student behavior monitoring and intervention
+Proper supervision has these basic components:

+Presence and attentiveness

+Being with students at all times and keeping students easily in sight.
+(If one of the chaperones cannot see the students, the students are not being properly